 Generation III (2025-2028):

 The current iteration of PSG represents a significant step in scaling PSG across the National Guard.
 The program now addresses a broader range of harmful outcomes, including suicide, domestic violence, harassment, and unintentional injury.
 It introduces a dual-training model that includes both Universal Training for all Guard personnel as well as a targeted training for supervisors (Lead Supervisor Training), equipping leaders with the skills to have effective conversations about secure firearm storage.
-This generation also lays the groundwork for a Train-the-Trainer (T4T) model, supporting long-term sustainability and the development of a network of trainers across all S/T/DC.
+This generation also lays the groundwork for a Train-the-Trainer (TTT) model, supporting long-term sustainability and the development of a network of trainers across all S/T/DC.
 Funding also includes firearm storage devices for all Universal Training participants.

 CSTS/USU: